cnlab/Summer-Coding/README.md

 # Summer-Coding
 A repository for the CN Lab Summer REU Students!
-[Work in Progress]

 ## Folder Breakdown